PBJ21033/-cse210-tc03/README.md

 Hello, my name is Jadan White.
 I am a data science major and in my first semester here at BYU-I. I rock climb for fun and enjoy pretty much anything with computers.
 I have a long history with python but looking forward to learn more!

+Hi, my name is Trevin Jones.
+I am a computer science major.
+I really enjoy programming and working with computers in my free time.
+I also really enjoy playing tennis and pickle ball.
+In my free time I have been spending a lot of time recently learning C++, which I really enjoy doing.